DaveParillo/cisc192-reader/_sources/chapter2/assignment.rst

 name of the variable on the outside and the value of the variable on the inside.
-This kind of figure is called a **state diagram** because is shows what state each of the variables is in (you can think of it as the variable’s “state of mind”).
+This kind of figure is called a **state diagram** because is shows what state each of the variables is in (you can think of it as the variable’s "state of mind").
 This diagram shows the effect of the three assignment statements:

 .. digraph:: state